quantum-ods/qmlcourse/CONTRIBUTING.md

 ## Environment

-All the course is been developing as [Jupyter Book](https://jupyterbook.org/intro.html).
+All course content is being developed as a [Jupyter Book](https://jupyterbook.org/intro.html).

 ### MyST markdown

-`Jupyter Book` use the own dialect of markdown named `MyST`.
-We prefer `MyST` construction over raw `HTML` blocks and **there should be a significant reason to use raw HTML**.
+`Jupyter Book` uses the own dialect of markdown named `MyST`.
+We prefer `MyST` construction over raw `HTML` blocks and **there should be a significant reason to use raw HTML** instead.
 Detailed description of `MyST` opportunities could be found [here](https://jupyterbook.org/reference/cheatsheet.html).

 ### Diagrams and Figures

 I chose the PlantUML as a standard for all the diagrams.
 The reason is the simple and understandable syntax and a good quality of final images.
 You should prefer `<latex></latex>` over `<math></math>` for math equations inside blocks of the diagram.

-Any PlantUML diagram can be exported to `.png` with [PlantUML tool](https://plantuml.com/).
+Any PlantUML diagram can be exported to `.png` with the [PlantUML tool](https://plantuml.com/).
 You can download Java `.jar` file from the official site or install binary package.
 [Installation instructions](https://plantuml.com/starting).

 - `apt install plantuml` for Ubuntu
 - `choco install plantuml` for Windows